 Finally, we get to the gist of the message — the “get well soon” part.
 Of course, you don’t have to use those exact words.

-If you want to be a bit more original, here are some phrases you can say instead:
+If you want to be a bit more original, you can use a “get well soon” alternative such as:

 “Focus on your recovery!”